slackpropagation/silent-leak-detector/README.md

 This graph explores the relationship between how long a user stays on the site (session duration) and their likelihood to convert.
 Sessions are grouped into time buckets (e.g., 0–10 seconds, 1–5 minutes, etc.), and the corresponding conversion rate is calculated for each.

-The purpose of this visualization is to help identify the optimal engagement window—the amount of time users typically spend before taking action—and where drop-offs or wasted traffic occur.
+The purpose of this visualization is to help identify the optimal engagement window; the amount of time users typically spend before taking action, and where drop-offs or wasted traffic occur.

 Sessions lasting less than 10 seconds almost never result in a conversion, suggesting that these users either bounced immediately due to poor first impressions or weren’t the right audience.
-Conversion rates begin to rise significantly in the 10–20 minute range, peaking during this window and then leveling off or even declining slightly beyond 30 minutes—possibly due to distraction, confusion, or fatigue.
+Conversion rates begin to rise significantly in the 10–20 minute range, peaking during this window and then leveling off or even declining slightly beyond 30 minutes; possibly due to distraction, confusion, or fatigue.

 This insight supports the idea that the first 30 seconds should quickly hook users, and the overall experience should aim to sustain engagement for 5–20 minutes.
 Strategies like guided navigation, interactive elements, and personalized content can help keep users in this high-conversion zone.